saltstack/salt-enhancement-proposals/expose-utility-functions-to-states.md

-- For [Option 1](#option-1-augmentation-of-lazyloader), this means that `states` loader instances would no longer be re-using the existing `minion_mods` loader instance that is used by the CLI and tempalte context, and would need to generate its own to use as its `__salt__` dunder.
+- For [Option 1](#option-1-augmentation-of-lazyloader), this means that `states` loader instances would no longer be re-using the existing `minion_mods` loader instance that is used by the CLI and template context, and would need to generate its own to use as its `__salt__` dunder.
 The performance impact of this should be minimal, however.